-- 1. Knowledge of HR's strategic role in organizations - 2.
-An understanding of employment law, including its role in HR compliance and labor relations - An understanding of all aspects of talent management, including job analysis and design, workforce planning and staffing, compensation and benefits, performance management, career planning and training, and employee and organizational development - 4.
-Knowledge of human resource information systems, data analytics and HR metrics - 5.
-To develop the data analytic skills required to make informed HR decision-making - 6.
-An understanding of HR's role in workplace health, safety, security and change management
+- 1. Knowledge of HR's strategic role in organizations. - An understanding of employment law, including its role in HR compliance and labor relations. - An understanding of all aspects of talent management, including job analysis and design, workforce planning and staffing, compensation and benefits, performance management, career planning and training, and employee and organizational development. - 4.
+Knowledge of human resource information systems, data analytics - To develop the data analytic skills required to make informed HR decision-making. - An understanding of HR's role in workplace health, safety, security and change management. - 7.
+The ability to manage a diverse and global workforce.